MarieRoald/matcouply/docs/optimization.rst

 To solve the regularized least squares problem, we use alternating optimisation (AO) with the alternating direction method of multipliers (ADMM).
 AO-ADMM is a block coordinate descent scheme, where the factor matrices for each mode is updated in an alternating fashion.
-This means that the regularised loss function above is split into the following three optimization subproblems:
+This means that the regularized loss function above is split into the following three optimization subproblems:

 .. math::